smartemission/smartemission/docs/platform/calibration.rst

 Calibration
 ===========

-This chapter describes how gas measurements in kOhm and ppb are translated to the 'better interpretable values' of ug/m3.
+This chapter describes how gas measurements in `kOhm` and `ppb` are translated to the standardized and 'better interpretable' units of `ug/m3` (microgram per cubic meter).

 The challenge is that Jose sensors produce noisy and biased measurements of gas components on a wrong scale.
 The data is noisy because two consecutive